burgerboydaddy/hapi17-glue-manifest-mongo/README.md

 # HAPI-GLUE-MANIFEST-MONGO TEMPLATE
-Template as application start point using hapi, glue, manifest, and mongoDb native driver 3.x
+Template as application start point using hapi 17, glue, manifest, and mongoDb native driver 3.x

 Please see package.json for app requirements.
 It is recommended to run app from Docker container.
 See Dockerfile for instruction how to create file.